 Habitat and Distribution of the Glowing Jonaki Porua

-We explore where the glowing jonaki porua calls home and why these places are key to their survival.
-They love damp, sheltered spots that help both larvae and adults thrive.
-Healthy habitats are essential for their courtship and successful reproduction.
+We explore where the glowing jonaki porua makes its home and why these places are vital to its survival.
+It thrives in damp, sheltered environments that support both larvae and adults.
+Healthy habitats are essential for courtship and successful reproduction.

 Typical habitats where we can find them at night

-These fireflies are often found in moist, semi-forested areas with lots of leaf litter.
-Places like riparian zones and grassy meadows near streams are perfect for breeding.
-This is because larvae need moist soil to hunt and grow.
+Fireflies are often found in moist, semi-forested areas with abundant leaf litter.
+Habitats such as riparian zones and grassy meadows near streams are ideal for breeding because the larvae require moist soil to hunt and develop.

 Geographic range and local hotspots across the world